php-fig/fig-standards/proposed/http-message.md

      * This method MUST retain the state of the current instance, and return
      * an instance that contains the specified query string.
      *
-     * If the query string is prefixed by "?", that character MUST be removed.
-     * Additionally, the query string SHOULD be parseable by parse_str() in
+     * The query string SHOULD be parseable by parse_str() in order to be
-     * order to be valid.
+     * valid.
+     *
+     * Users can provide the query both in encoded as well as decoded form.
+     * Implementations ensure the correct encoding as outlined in getQuery().
      *
      * An empty query string value is equivalent to removing the query string.
      *